chlorm-forks/Emby.Wiki/How-is-the-Emby-Premiere-key-delivered-to-me.md

 If you do not receive your key, check all of your spam traps as sometimes those think these automatic emails are spam.
 You can cause the key to re-send with the "Forgot Key" feature on the same page of your server dashboard.

-If you still have trouble obtaining your key, please post a topic in the [Emby Premiere section](https://emby.media/community/index.php?/forum/157-emby-premiere-support/) of our community forum.
+If you still have trouble obtaining your key, please send an email to billingsupport@emby.media and we'll help you out.